Tour Length

 Which day trips are available from Kampala or Entebbe?

-“Several different 1-day trips can be undertaken from Kampala or Entebbe, depending on your budget and interests.
+“Several different 1-day trips can be undertaken from the capital city Kampala or nearby Entebbe, depending on your budget and interests.
 A very popular choice for bird-watchers is Mabamba Swamp, a shallow marshy bay that fringes Lake Victoria 12km/8mi west of Entebbe as the crow flies.
-Local community projects run dugout canoe trips into Mabamba.
-You’ll have an excellent chance of spotting the charismatic shoebill and other localized aquatic birds such as African pygmy goose, blue-breasted bee-eater and papyrus gonolek.
+A local community project runs dugout canoe trips into Mabamba.
+You’ll have an excellent chance of spotting the charismatic shoebill and other localized waterbirds such as African pygmy goose, blue-breasted bee-eater and papyrus gonolek.
 For more adventurous travelers, an excellent option for a day trip is a white-water rafting excursion on the Nile.
-There are Grade 5 rapids a short distance downriver of where the Nile exits Lake Victoria near Jinja.
+There are Grade 5 rapids a short distance downriver of where the Nile exits Lake Victoria near the city of Jinja.
 For wildlife enthusiasts, a popular 1-day Uganda safari involves tracking white rhinos on foot in Ziwa Rhino and Wildlife Ranch to the north of Kampala.
 Another popular and highly recommended day trip out of Kampala or Entebbe is to take a motorboat across Lake Victoria to jungle-swathed Ngamba Island.
 The island has been the site of a highly regarded sanctuary for orphaned chimpanzees since 1998.”

 1Can I book a gorilla trekking day trip in Uganda?

-“In principle, yes, you can book a gorilla safari as a 1-day trip once you’re in Uganda.
+“In principle, yes.
+You can book a gorilla safari as a 1-day trip once you’re in Uganda.
 In practice, however, there are several potential obstacles to doing so.
-The first is that visiting gorillas at short notice is dependent on the availability of a trekking permit, which cannot be taken for granted, particularly during the peak tourist season (June to September).
-If no permits are available on a suitable date, then you won’t be able to do a gorilla trekking safari of any duration.
-Another obstacle is that the main gateway cities of Kampala and Entebbe lie 10 hours’ drive from Bwindi Impenetrable and Mgahinga Gorilla, the two national parks where gorilla trekking takes place.
+The first is that visiting gorillas at short notice depends on the availability of a trekking permit, which cannot be guaranteed, particularly during the peak tourist season (June to September).
+If no permits are available on a suitable date, then you won’t be able to do a gorilla trekking safari.
+Another obstacle is that the main gateway cities of Kampala and Entebbe lie at least 10 hours’ drive from Bwindi Impenetrable and Mgahinga Gorilla National Parks, the two spots where gorilla trekking takes place.
 This means that even if permits are available, the minimum realistic duration of a gorilla trekking tour that starts and ends in Kampala or Entebbe would be 3 days and 2 nights.
 Having said that, it is perfectly possible to make your own way to Kabale, the closest large town to Bwindi.
 From there you can book a day visit to track gorillas at the Rushaga or Nkuringo trailheads on the park’s southern boundary.
 Another option is a gorilla trekking day trip to Mgahinga from the town of Kisoro, which lies very close to the park entrance.”

 2Is a 1-day safari in Lake Mburo National Park worth it?

 “That depends on where the safari starts.
 Lake Mburo National Park is the closest proper safari destination to Kampala and Entebbe.
-It’s about 5 hours’ drive to the southwest, and several lodges bordering the park offer day trips into it, which are definitely worthwhile.
-On one extended game drive and boat trip in Lake Mburo, you stand a chance of spotting a wide selection of wildlife including buffalo, hippo, giraffe, zebra, impala, topi, bushbuck, defassa waterbuck and plenty of birds.
+It is 5 to 6 hours’ drive to the southwest, and there are several lodges bordering the park that offer day trips into it.
+These are definitely worthwhile.
+On one extended game drive and boat trip in Lake Mburo, you could spot a wide selection of wildlife including buffalo, hippo, giraffe, zebra, impala, topi, bushbuck, defassa waterbuck and plenty of birds.
 However, if the day safari to Lake Mburo starts and ends in Kampala or Entebbe (an option offered by some operators), then that cannot really be recommended.
-Coming from either city, the round trip to and from the park entrance gate will most likely take around 10 hours, which is a lot of time on the road.
+Coming from either city, the round trip to and from the park entrance gate will most likely take more than 10 hours, which is a lot of time on the road.
 And it will limit your wildlife viewing to a few short hours in the middle of the day, which is the hottest time to be out on safari.
 This is also when animals are least active and the photographic light is harshest.
 All things considered, a 1-day safari to Lake Mburo out of Kampala or Entebbe will add up to a lot of driving for very little reward.
 If possible, it would make a lot more sense to aim to spend at least 1 night close to the park.”

 3How much does a 1-day Uganda safari cost?

 “The price of a 1-day safari depends greatly on the destination.
-A gorilla trekking day trip out of Kabale or Kisoro typically costs in the region of US$850 to US$1,000 per person.
-A large proportion of this cost is swallowed up by the US$600 gorilla trekking permit.
-Most other day trips out of Entebbe or Kampala, for instance to Mabamba, Ziwa, Ngamba Island or the Nile, generally cost from US$200 to US$300 per person.
+A gorilla trekking day trip out of the southwestern towns of Kabale or Kisoro typically costs around US$900 to US$1,100 per person.
+A large proportion of this cost is swallowed up by the US$800 gorilla trekking permit.
+Most other day trips out of the capital Kampala or nearby Entebbe (for instance to Mabamba, Ziwa, Ngamba Island or the Nile) generally cost from US$120 to US$400 per person.
 In many cases they will work out cheaper if you're part of a larger group, since this reduces transportation costs.”

 4What is included in a 1-day Uganda safari?